Assandh: Assandh Stupa

 The ruins of more-than-2000-year-old Buddhist stupa is situated at Assandh.
 The stupa is 25-metre high and at least 75 metres in diameter raised on an earthen platform.
 It is built with the help of bricks.
 This stupa is bigger than the much-famous stupa at Sanchi.
 According to historians, bricks used to construct this stupa, having a width of more than two-feet, indicate that the history of this monument dates back to more than 2000 years.

 The ruins of this structure is also known as Jarasandh ka Qila/Teela or Jarasandh ka Teela (Fort/Mound of Jarasandh) named after a character of epic Mahabharat, and forms part of the 48 kos parikrama of Kurukshetra.

 According to Archaeological Survey of India, this is a Kushan stupa (belongs to Kushan period).

 Colonial era

-Assandh had a large Muslims population before 1947.
-After the 1947, Muslims were replace with the Sikhs and Punjabi Khatri refugee migrants from Pakistani Punjab.
+Assandh had a large Muslim population before 1947.
+After the 1947, Muslims were replaced with the Sikhs and Punjabi Khatri refugee migrants from Pakistani Punjab.

 Modern history

-Panipat was the part of District Karnal till 31 October 1989, which was upgraded as a separate District, including Assandh Tehsil of district Karnal.
-When the District was reformed on 1 January 1992 Assandh Tehsil was excluded from this District.
+Panipat, which was the part of Karnal earlier, was carved out as a separate district on 1 November 1989, including the "Assandh Tehsil" area.
+To add the "Assandh Tehsil" area back to Karnal, Panipat was merged with Karnal again on 24 July 1991.
+Afterwards, Panipat was again carved out of Karnal on 1 January 1992, excluding Assandh Tehsil.